magepages/mpdocs/docs/google-recaptcha/index.md

 ![frontend configuration](https://i.imgur.com/qZ9u4RV.png)

-* **Enable**: Select Yes to display Recaptcha in the frontend
+* **Enable**: Select Yes to display Recaptcha on the frontend
-* **Forms**: Choose a place displaying Recaptcha in the frontend.
+* **Forms**: Choose a place displaying Recaptcha on the frontend.
 Store owners can allow Recaptcha to display in all forms.
     * **Forms = Login**: Recaptcha will show in the Login Form when visitors login to the website
     * **Forms = Create User**: Recaptcha will show in the Create User Forms when visitors create an account
     * **Forms = Forgot Password**: Recaptcha will show in the Forgot Password Form when customers access the website to get their password